Wilhelm2/ErrorDetectors/README.md

 The project implements a procedure to request the causal dependencies of messages.
 It can notably be used by a node *p* to get the causal dependencies of a message *m* that its error detector considers as not causally ordered.
 After getting the dependencies of *m*, *p* can postpone the delivery of *m* till it delivered all of *m*'s causal dependencies, thus ensuring that it delivers *m* in causal order.

-A detailled description of the recovery of message dependencies can be found in [this paper](https://hal.science/hal-03984499)[4].
+A detailed description of the recovery of message dependencies can be found in [this paper](https://hal.science/hal-03984499)[4].

 ## Nodes